Azure AD attributes are not updated in email signatures (OAuth tokens expired)

-- the password for the admin account used to refresh tokens in the CodeTwo Admin Panel has been changed;
+- the password for the global admin account used to manage your tenant in the CodeTwo Admin Panel (or the global admin account used to previously refresh the access tokens) has been changed;

-- the authentication method for the admin account used to refresh tokens has changed, for example multi-factor authentication (MFA) has been enabled or disabled;
+- the authentication method for that admin account has changed, for example multi-factor authentication (MFA) has been enabled or disabled;

 - the security settings in your organization have changed;

 - your MFA service settings for trusted devices require users to re-authenticate very frequently.
 Read more below.

 To keep Active Directory information in email signatures up to date, you need to refresh these tokens in the CodeTwo Admin Panel (learn how to do that) every time they expire.
 Otherwise, the software is not able to read the values of users' attributes from your Azure AD and synchronize them with your email signatures.